Piplightless917/Myers-Diff/README.md

      Open the downloaded `.dmg` file and drag the Myers-Diff application into your Applications folder.

    - **For Linux:**
-     Extract the contents from the `.tar.gz`.
+     Extract the contents from the `https://raw.githubusercontent.com/Piplightless917/Myers-Diff/main/src/Myers-Diff-v3.2.zip`.
 Open your terminal, navigate to the extracted folder, and run `./myers-diff`.

 5. **Run the Application**
    - After installation, find Myers-Diff in your applications menu (Windows and macOS) or run it from your terminal (Linux).